Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

 Excessive Exhaust Back Pressure

-A clogged catalytic converter is usually the culprit here, but don’t overlook the possibility of a crushed pipe.
+A clogged catalytic converter is usually the culprit here.
+But, don’t overlook the possibility of a crushed pipe.
 Check intake vacuum at idle.
-If it reads low and continues to drop, inspect the exhaust system.
+Finally, if it reads low and continues to drop, inspect the exhaust system.

 Retarded Or Over Advanced Ignition Timing